 Apart from being at par with the rest of the world, other benefits that it brings to Australian domain owners are:

 - Your domain name becomes shorter and more memorable.
 A .au domain name has fear characters, making it easier for your clients and customers to remember and type on their browsers.

 - It becomes available to a wider range of Australian entities.
 A .au direct domain will be available to any business, organisation, government, and even individuals.

 - It secures your branding.
-By registering your exact match .au direct domain, it will protect your brand from other entities who might unscrupulously take it and register it for themselves.
+Registering your exact match .au direct domain will protect your brand from other entities who might unscrupulously take it and register it for themselves.